mmalecki/zbar/README.md

 Check the ZBar home page for the latest release, mailing lists, etc.
     http://zbar.sourceforge.net/

-License information can be found in `LICENSE`.
+License information can be found in `COPYING`.

 # Building